-Excess amounts of fat build-up in the liver will only increase the risk of Non-Alcoholic Fatty Liver Disease (NAFLD) and Non-Alcoholic Steatohepatitis (NASH) that can lead to cirrhosis.
+Excessive amounts of fat build-up in the liver will only increase the risk of Non-Alcoholic Fatty Liver Disease (NAFLD) and Non-Alcoholic Steatohepatitis (NASH) which can lead to cirrhosis.

 How can cirrhosis be diagnosed?

-Since early-stage cirrhosis does not usually show symptoms, cirrhosis remains undetected until tests are done upon routine blood tests or check-ups.
-Yashoda Hospital & Research Centre is always ready to help you with the diagnosis for which we provide laboratory and imaging tests along with a biopsy.
+Since early-stage cirrhosis does not usually show symptoms, cirrhosis remains undetected until tests are done during routine blood tests or check-ups.
+Yashoda Hospital & Research Centre is always ready to help you with a diagnosis for which we provide laboratory and imaging tests along with a biopsy.